fazzy12/requirement-analysis/README.md

 # Requirement Analysis in Software Development

-This repository contains the requirement analysis documentation for a booking management system project.
-It serves as a comprehensive blueprint that outlines functional and non-functional requirements, use cases, and acceptance criteria for the system development.
+This repository contains requirement analysis documentation for a booking management system project, following industry-standard practices for software development.

-The documentation follows industry-standard practices for software requirement specification and provides a solid foundation for the subsequent development phases of the booking management system.

 ## What is Requirement Analysis?